 Closures and notices

-Our new temporary exhibition The Empress and the Gardener is now open.
+Last few weeks to see our temporary exhibition The Empress and the Gardener which closes on 4 September.
 It is off the Garden Shop by the East Gate.

 Please note that the Tennis Court in the gardens is only open to visitors during summer months.